5G Chip Makers: Top 12 companies innovating in this domain and their activities

 Overall, the conglomerate said it planned to invest a total of 180 trillion won ($161 billion) over the next three years, which will include capital expenditures as well as research and development in its semiconductors and displays businesses.
-Most of that investment — about 130 trillion won of the total — will be spent in South Korea, the company said without giving further breakdowns.
+Most of that investment — about 130 trillion won (US$114.4 billion) of the total — will be spent in South Korea, the company said without giving further breakdowns.

 The company wants to involve AI in 5G which according to them is a much more integral element of Huawei’s 5G strategy.
 The company also plans to launch a full range of Huawei commercial equipment including wireless access networks, core networks, and devices.

-Merger & Acquisitions
+Mergers & Acquisitions

-Huawei Technologies has acquired 7 companies.
-Huawei’s largest acquisition to date was in 2014 when it acquired Neul for $25M.
-The Company’s most targeted sectors include information technology (29%) and technology hardware (29%).
+Huawei Technologies has acquired 7 companies to date.
+Huawei’s largest acquisition was in 2014 when it acquired Neul for $25M.
+The company’s most targeted sectors include information technology (29%) and technology hardware (29%).

 Huawei has continuously invested over 10% of its revenue into R&D. Huawei’s chief executive and founder, Ren Zhengfei, announced that the company “plans to boost its research and development budget this year by $5.8 billion to more than $20 billion.”
 Between 2009 and 2013, Huawei invested more than US$600 million into 5G technology research.
 Following this, in 2017 and 2018 Huawei invested almost US$1.4 billion into 5G product development.